IanKaire/sian_roses_travel_advisor/README.md

 ## Introduction
 This is an organization holiday assistant app.
 Top organizations such as Sian Roses definitely has employee vacations.
 So it's basically a web app that employees can use to scout for top restaurants, hotels and attractions during holidays.

-Kindly visit https://sianroses-travel-advisor-ian-kaire.netlify.app/ on your desktop to find the hosted version of this app
+Kindly visit https://sianroses-travel-advisor-ian-kaire.netlify.app/ on your desktop to find the hosted version of this app.
+Note that the link is not supported on phone since it's custom domain (DNS issues).
+Use your desktop or laptop to view it

 I have applied: